Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: SGWB anisotropies

 where $C_\ell^{\rm TT}$ is the angular power spectrum of the CMB temperature fluctuation:

 Here, we have used the approximated form of the transfer function of the temperature fluctuation in Eq.~(\ref{eq: approx-transfer}).
-Thus, even if the cross-correlation would be used for the DECIGO/BBO experiments, it is hard to detect the SGWB anisotropies induced from the inflationary STT bispectrum with the scale-independent Bogoliubov coefficient.
-Note that, similarly to the SKA case, one can consider the tensor spectrum peaked at the frequency band targeted by DECIGO/BBO to enhance $\bar\Omega_{\rm GW}$ without contradicting CMB experiments by employing the scale-dependent Bogoliubov coefficient.
+We then find that the SNR can be $\mathcal{O}(1)$ for $f^{ss}_{{\rm NL},0}\geq\mathcal{O}(10^6)$.
+For the SKA case (i.e. $N_\ell=\mathcal{O}(10^{-26})$), by assuming $\bar\Omega_{\rm GW}=\mathcal{O}(10^{-9})$, the above SNR can be $\mathcal{O}(1)$ for $f^{ss}_{{\rm NL},0}\geq\mathcal{O}(1)$.
+Thus, it could be possible to test the vacuum state during inflation by the cross-correlation as well as the auto-correlation.
+Note that, similarly to the SKA case, one can consider the tensor spectrum peaked at the frequency band targeted by DECIGO/BBO to enhance $\bar\Omega_{\rm GW}$ (i.e. suppress $N^{\rm GW}_\ell$) without contradicting CMB experiments by employing the scale-dependent Bogoliubov coefficient.
 For such a case, we need to estimate the noise spectrum with the peaked tensor power spectrum for the DECIGO/BBO experiments and also investigate the backreaction problem carefully.
 We will leave the detailed analysis of these points to our future work.

+Before closing this section, let us mention the detectability by DECIGO/BBO for higher cutoff scales.
+In the present paper, we chose the lowest cutoff scale to obtain the most conservative constraint on the excitation time, but the backreaction constraint, the constraint on the non-linearity parameter, and the maximum value of the SNR are all sensitive to the choice of the cutoff scale.
+Indeed, the maximum possible value of the SNR for a higher cutoff scale can be smaller than unity, and thus it is important to investigate a strong coupling scale for each inflation model to discuss the detectability of the SGWB anisotropies predicted from each one.